Young, New South Wales: The Lambing Flat Chinese Tribute Gardens

 The Roll Up banner around which a mob of about 1,000 men rallied and attacked Chinese miners at Lambing Flat in June 1861.
 The banner is now on display in the museum at Young.

 Young Shire Council established the Lambing Flat Chinese Tribute Gardens adjacent to the site of Chinamans Dam, an old railway dam approximately 4 km south of Young.
 The gardens are intended to create an ambience similar to the Japanese Gardens at Cowra.
 Chinamans Dam, with an initial capacity of over 2 e6impgal when it was in railway use, is situated at a hamlet called Pitstone on Sawpit Gully.
 The dam was built in the 1860s by German brothers (from Hannover), Herman and John Tiedemann, to provide water for the sluicing of their Victoria Hill gold claims.
 At some time in the 1870s, the brothers sold the area, including the dam, to a Chinese group who worked the site.

 The dam was used as a railway facility from 1882 when the NSW Railway Commissioners gave notice of the intention to build the first part of the Blayney-Demondrille railway.
 To provide water for its steam locomotives, the Commissioners decided to provide a dam and pump water from it to a facility, known as Young Tank, at the 246 mi post.
 It is not known whether the railways enhanced the existing dam or built a new facility.

 From 1885 to 1901, locomotives stopped at Young Tank to replenish their water.
 In 1901, watering facilities were built at Young Station.
 The supply of water was obtained from Chinamans Dam.
 The capacity of the dam was enlarged in 1911.
 The dam was a popular spot for swimming and, whilst officially frowned upon, was tolerated.

 Following the connection to the South West Tablelands Water Supply Scheme, which provided water from Burrinjuck Dam, the railways ceased to draw water from Chinamans Dam after 1936.
 The site was returned to the Crown in 1962 and in the following year, a 36 acre reserve was established and the Shire Council were appointed as trustees.
 The dam has since been enlarged.

+Agriculture and tourism

+Cherry growing at Young dates to 1847, with the first commercial orchard planted in 1878.
+The mid season cherry variety Ron's Seedling originated at Young in about 1928 from a hand pollinated cross by S. A. Thornell.

+Young hosts the National Cherry Festival, held in early December, and the surrounding Hilltops district includes pick your own orchards and orchard gate cherry sales during the summer cherry season.